BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

 You should consider that some indicators like ATR might see these bars and drop the ATR to 0 during these periods.
 If this is false, you will see periods of no data in backtests when the market is closed, as the engine ticks at buffering_millis through the close hours, until new  data is received.

 fill forward is best used on very low resolutions, like seconds.

-If fill forward is enabled on a candle feed, the engine will prioritise a tick feed.
+If fill forward is enabled on a candle feed, the engine will prioritise a tick feed and consolidate the candles.

 If fall forward == false, the engine will prioritise a 1-second candle feed if it is available.